sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 ### Ingress

-* If you are using ingress, set the environment variable `TLS_ENABLED=true` in the `user.env` file in order to use TLS for connections between the user and Kibana.
+* If you are using ingress, specify `TLS_ENABLED=true` in the `user.env` file to use TLS for communications between the ingress object and Kibana.
+Connections between the ingress object and Elasticsearch always use TLS, regardless of the value of `TLS_ENABLED`.

 * Manually populate these secrets in the `logging` namespace (or `LOG_NS` value) **before** you run the deployment script: